Amazon Prime is getting worse, and it’s making me question the nature of reality

 As with so much of the experience of shopping on Amazon, the interface leaves us helpless to protest.
 I literally couldn’t find the customer service number listed on Amazon’s app or site when I looked yesterday, but I did find it by Googling, and you can call them here.

 I reached out to Amazon to ask why two-day shipping is so elusive this holiday.
 Apparently, the purchase option I was given was part of the Prime’s “Small and Light” affiliate program.
-It allows third party retailers to offer so-called “Prime” packages that actually ship in 4-5 days to widen their margins, rather than guarantee your package will arrive in two days like normal Prime.
+It allows third-party retailers to offer so-called “Prime” packages that actually ship in 4-5 days to widen their margins, rather than guarantee your package will arrive in two days like normal Prime.
 In the case of my whipped cream gasket, Amazon clarified that there were, in fact, other [two-day] “Prime” vendors that I could have scrolled down to in order to get my package within two days.
 Why one of these true Prime options wasn’t suggested, or automatically chosen for me, within Amazon’s confounding front end is unclear.
 I write about interfaces for a living, and I missed this workaround.
 Most other people will, too.

 There is no justice for the consumer when all they face is a machine.
 There is no underpaid clerk to heroically accept the rants of a scorned consumer, to call in a manager who can make things right.
 Instead, we get rejection by algorithm–gaslighting through interface design.
 It’s as if Amazon’s product feed is asking us, “Prime?
 Does that really mean two-day?
 Are you sure?
 How many days away is Christmas, anyway?
 Are you counting business days?
 Isn’t reality just a holographic projection though?
 Isn’t time a construct of human perception?”